 1600 hrs: Back to the pier and transfer to your hotel by air-con minivan.

 2,800 2,400 baht per adult / 1,600 baht per child (3-12 years)

 Price includes: Lunch, drinking water and soft drinks, guides, round trip hotel transfers*, insurance, life jackets.

 *Hotel pick up and transfers: Free land transfers by shared minibus are provided from hotels on Phuket Island in the areas of Kata beach, Karon beach, Patong beach, Kamala beach, Surin beach.
 Transfer fees apply for other areas.
 Transfers cannot be provided from private addresses or AirBnBs.

-– 3-6 days prior to the package or tour date: 30% of total price
+– 7 days or more prior to the package or tour date: 30% of total price.

 Weather Policy: This is an all weather tour and still runs if it is raining in the morning.
 The tour will be cancelled if the forecast is for rough sea unsafe for small boats.
 The decision to cancel is made on the morning of the tour by the boat captain and the harbour master, not the passengers.
 If a trip is cancelled because of bad weather you can reschedule to the next available day.
 If you cannot reschedule you will be refunded in full.